 Telephonic bookings or bookings at the Sanparks offices need a deposit payment within 30 days of making your booking.
 It happens that people decide not to visit anymore and they often don’t bother to cancel their booking so it’s useful to know that the Sanparks system will automatically cancel any bookings without deposit payments after 30 days.
 This means that if you’re diligent in checking on the system for availability, you might stand a good chance to find something 30 days after the initial bookings opened.

 My last piece of advice is to go ahead and book anything that becomes available, in your preferred camp site on your dates.
 That way if you don’t manage to secure your first choice of accommodation, you’ve got some sort of booking in place, even if you have to change your plans around a bit.
+If your preferred accommodation eventually does come up as available, book the available accommodation BEFORE you cancel your existing booking.
+Sometimes the internet connection bombs out and you might end up loosing out on both your bookings so rather be safe than sorry.
 You can also have two or three proposed routes ready so that you’re flexible with dates and with how you’re planning on traveling.
 Maybe have a north-to south route as well as a south-to-north route ready when you make your reservations for Kruger, this way you can ask for different dates or camps in your conversation with the operator, without having to phone back again.
 Planning is crucial if you want to visit these game reserves in peak time, and rather be over prepared that the opposite.

 Let me know if you have any other hints and tips you can share with us, I’m always keen on hearing what other people are doing differently to our methods….